bramses/sharing-fiction/content/posts/week-three-deep-questions.md

 As for myself, most of the messages (cold emails & such) I’ve sent out thus far haven’t been returned, meaning that I didn’t offer something remarkable enough, or I didn’t deliver it to the correct group of people.

-After thinking on how to remedy this I came up with three strategies I may use to find clients:
+After thinking on how to remedy this I came up with **three** strategies I may use to find clients:

-1. Send cold Looms and emails to different companies, or Instagram DMs where appropriate.
+1. Continue sending cold Looms and emails to different companies, or Instagram DMs where appropriate.
+Cast a wide net.
     - **Pros:** I’m letting people who may have never considered the value of AR filters for marketing.
 AR is a new discipline, and it’s a fact that many are simply unaware of its existence.
     - **Cons:** I’m shooting in the dark and bothering people who may not want to be bothered/have other, more important, things going on.
 2. Create filters that I *think* could be useful to them **before** I make contact, send them an example link, and see if they’re interested.